kemalduruer/IdeaSoft/README.md

 Access the complete project on GitHub [here](https://github.com/ideasoft/se-take-home-assessment/tree/master).

 ## Initial Setup
+You change the copies of .env.example to .env

 To get started on the application setup, use the Docker Compose instruction:
 >docker-compose up --build